SaraIsachari/K2View-Academy/articles/15_web_services/17_Graphit/07_invoking_graphit_files.md

 2. Right click the **Graphit file** > **Invoke Graphit Web Service** > **Fabric server**.

-Note that the Fabric server must be predefined in the [Server Configuration Tab](/articles/04_fabric_studio/04_user_preferences.md#what-is-the-purpose-of-the-server-configuration-tab) of the User Configuration.
+Note that the Fabric server must be predefined in the [Server Configuration Tab](/articles/04_fabric_studio/04_user_preferences.md#what-is-the-purpose-of-the-server-configuration-tab) in the User Configuration tab in the Admin panel.

 For more information refer to the example in [Using Parameters](/articles/15_web_services/17_Graphit/06_using_graphit_files_with_parameters.md#parameters-setup-when-calling-graphit-directly-from-swagger) to see how to deploy and invoke a Graphit file as a Web Service.
 ![](/articles/15_web_services/17_Graphit/images/47_invoking_graphit_files.png)

-Note that the Graphit file can be invoked in both GET or POST modes, but you must set the parameters in the **Graphit parameter window** to enable using a GET method.
+Note that the Graphit file can be invoked in both GET or POST modes.
+To enable using a GET method, set the parameters in the **Graphit parameter window**.
 The Debug value does not need to be added since these values can be added in the Swagger GUI.

 Refer to the following articles to read about the [GET](/articles/15_web_services/12_Supported_Verbs_Get.md) or [POST](/articles/15_web_services/12_Supported_Verbs_Post.md) verbose.